 Yes, that stuff will return but more.— Randy Pitchford (@DuvalMagic) April 16, 2019

 While the hugely anticipated title has already been confirmed to release on Xbox One, PlayStation 4, and PC, Nintendo Switch owners have been left wondering if they will ever have the chance to play the game on their device.

 Pitchfork was asked about the possibility of that happening via Twitter at the end of April, stating that he would "love to see that happen."
 However, he is yet to disclose any more information - so it appears as if there may be a little bit of a waiting game.

 It's not like Gearbox hasn't ported one of their titles to a 'portable' device in the past.
 Borderlands 2 was released on the Sony PlayStation Vita console, showing that it can, in fact, be done.
 While it remains to be seen if there could be a Switch version, it's definitely not out of the question.

 I would love to see that happen.— Randy Pitchford (@DuvalMagic) April 28, 2019

 Weapons, both wacky and normal, play a huge role in the Borderlands franchise - and it seems as if Borderlands 3 will be no exception.

-Gearbox has now announced that nine different manufacturers will be appearing in the new title, with eight returning from previous games.
+Gearbox has now announced that nine different manufacturers will be appearing in the new title, with eight returning from previous games - with manufacturers also getting own branded loot-boxes to search through in-game.
 The full list includes: